thetangstr/findmycar/findmycar/PRODUCTION_DEPLOYMENT.md

 - Optimize Selenium usage to minimize memory consumption
 - Configure appropriate worker concurrency based on available resources

-This production setup provides a robust, scalable platform for CarGPT with comprehensive multi-source integration (CarMax, Bring a Trailer) and monitoring capabilities.
+This production setup provides a robust, scalable platform for FindMyCar with comprehensive multi-source integration (CarMax, Bring a Trailer) and monitoring capabilities.